Nordenskjöld Coast: Climate and climate change

 The climate of the Nordenskjöld Coast is an ice cap climate, which means that all 12 months of the year average a temperature below 0 °C. Along the Antarctic Peninsula over the past 50 years the mean temperature has increased by 3.4 degrees Celsius and the mid winter temperature by 6 degrees.
 This makes the Antarctic region one of the global hotspots for climate change.

 Due to the steep mountains that line the Antarctic Peninsula, the south-west winds are cold and strong.
 First noted in the Swedish Expedition in 1902, Otto Nordenskjöld found that these winds are present along the entire coast of the Peninsula.
 These strong, cold winds are due to the semi-permanent Weddell Sea pressure cell.
 The Weddell Sea is one of the coldest masses in the ocean.
 This tends to build up in this area due to the damming-up effect against the high slopes on the eastern side of the Antarctic Peninsula.
 The coast experiences a barrier effect of winds in response to the mountains blocking its path.
 This effect means wind speed can accelerate to gale force.
 During the 1902 expedition they recorded speeds of hurricane force.

 The changes in ice shelf mass along the coast of the Peninsula, including the Nordenskjöld Coast, have been accelerated by the change in circumpolar currents.
 The warmer temperatures contributed to the disintegration of the ice sheet along the Antarctic Peninsula.
 The melting of the Larsen Ice Shelf has contributed to ocean mass; the Larsen A and B ice shelves that fell in 1995 and 2002 were of considerable mass.

-ThenNorthern area of the Antarctic Peninsula, including the Nordenskjöld Coast, Trinity Peninsula and the off-laying islands, are particularly vulnerable to varying climatic gradients.
+The Northern area of the Antarctic Peninsula, including the Nordenskjöld Coast, Trinity Peninsula and the off-laying islands, are particularly vulnerable to varying climatic gradients.
 The Nordenskjöld Coast experiences low levels of rain, and yearly snowfall.
 Humidity can reach high levels, with temperatures above freezing.

 Permafrost (permanent frozen ground) and seasonal thaw-activity are the main indicators of climate change.
 There is a correlation between the mean annual temperatures of the arctic and the boundaries of permafrost on the Antarctic Peninsula, meaning that rising temperatures impact the mass of permafrost.
 Permafrost can survive if the mean annual temperature remains − 2.5 °C. Due to global warming, permafrost levels have become unstable, and there is a historic degradation of permafrost levels all over Antarctica.